The Myth of Norse Discontinuity

 The mistake

 These Americans tend to have this view that the populus equals what the books say.
-That he books say that around year 1000-ish Norway became Christian, and therefore the people must all be Jesus-lovers from that point on.
+That the books say that around year 1000-ish Norway became Christian, and therefore the people must all be Jesus-lovers from that point on.
 That in the religion field of the Excel spreadsheet, Paganism was deleted, and Christianity was pasted in its place.
 And that, randomly, a thousand years later, a bunch of LARP’ers decided to pretend to be living in year 900, without having any actual connection to it.

 Sure, if you were to look at a list of countries and their religions in the 1300s, you would see Norway listed as a Roman catholic country.
 However go to rural Norway, and all the stories you hear are of the kind descendant of the world before Christianity pretended to be “the religion that people in Norway believe”.
 Stories of trolls, elves, and gnomes.2